Skip to main content Skip to navigation

 • Make connections to community agencies

 Student support staff are available to assist middle school students and their families.
 Students are assigned to a counselor by their last name.
-Below are the middle school counselors.
+To contact your student’s counselor via email, please click on their name below.

 Heather Stanton Ims | 507.663.0685